geoschem/geos-chem-shared-docs/doc/gcid-awscli-tutorial.rst

    - This step only has to be done once.

-#. :ref:`Download data from the GEOS-Chem Input Data repository
+#. :ref:`Download data from the GEOS-Chem Input Data portal
    <gcid-tut-access>`.

 #. :ref:`Run a GEOS-Chem Classic, GCHP, or HEMCO standalone simulation